Final report for ES17-134

 - McKimmon Center for Extension & Continuing Education - Chip Futrell (LMS access and course registration support)

-The training programs are designed to enhance understanding of systems approaches and provide concrete tools to support application of newly gained knowledge and better informed decision-making, thereby maximizing intended societal, economic, and environmental impacts of local food systems development and minimizing unintended consequences.
+The Overview of Local Food Systems Online Training Certificate program is designed to enhance understanding of systems approaches and provide concrete tools to support application of newly gained knowledge and better informed decision-making, thereby maximizing intended societal, economic, and environmental impacts of local food systems development and minimizing unintended consequences.

-The training programs utilize a transdisciplinary approach to encourage participant’s critical thinking about local food system development, share solid research and successful community-based projects, and highlight other resource materials and human resources.
+The certificate training program utilizes a transdisciplinary approach to encourage participant’s critical thinking about local food system development, share solid research and successful community-based projects, and highlight other resource materials and human resources.

 Education & Outreach Initiatives

-The pilot of the online training program, Overview of Local Food Systems, was completed in late 2017.
+The pilot of the Overview of Local Food Systems online training certificate program was completed in late 2017.
 This pilot included the following five course topics: